Trending Now

 Get The Latest News, Updates, And Amazing Offers

-The MBTA Board has approved a $9.8 billion budget for its 2026-2030 Capital Plan, aiming to upgrade infrastructure and improve transit services across the region over the next five years.
+The MBTA Board has approved a $9.8 billion capital spending plan aimed at modernizing transit infrastructure, enhancing service reliability, and improving accessibility across the network over the next five years.